bqc1990/Marta/README.md

 ## Learn More
 backend code here is to slove CORS Error: Access-Control-Allow-Origin.
 Here is an article [3 Ways to Fix the CORS Error — and How the Access-Control-Allow-Origin Header Works](https://medium.com/@dtkatz/3-ways-to-fix-the-cors-error-and-how-access-control-allow-origin-works-d97d55946d9) if you want to know how it works.\
-you can check [MARTA Rail Realtime RESTful API](https://www.itsmarta.com/app-developer-resources.aspx) here
+you also can check [MARTA Rail Realtime RESTful API](https://www.itsmarta.com/app-developer-resources.aspx) here